ukihot/bakery-text-2/README.md

 ## Game Over Conditions

-1. Overwork
-  Employees collapsing due to excessive fatigue → **Game Over**.

-2. Unresolved Troubles
+If any of the following conditions are met, the bakery's operation becomes unsustainable → **Game Over**:

+- Room temperature exceeds 38°C.
+- Rodent count exceeds 6.
+- Equipment wear reaches 100%.
+- Waste overflow reaches 100%.
+- Intruder count exceeds 2.

-  If 4 departmental troubles remain unresolved, the bakery's operation becomes unsustainable → **Game Over**.
+If more than half of the departments (5 out of 9) are in an unhealthy state (excluding those on break), the bakery's operation also becomes unsustainable → **Game Over**.

 ---